 Register IP Addresses and Tags Dynamically

-To mitigate the challenges of scale, lack of flexibility and performance, the architecture in networks today allows for virtual machines and applications to be provisioned, changed, and deleted on demand.
-This agility poses a challenge for security administrators because they have limited visibility into the IP addresses of the dynamically provisioned VMs, and the plethora of applications that can be enabled on these virtual resources.
+To mitigate the challenges of scale, lack of flexibility, and performance, network architecturestoday allow for virtual machines (VMs) and applications to be provisioned, changed, and deleted on demand.
+This agility,though, poses a challenge for security administrators because they have limited visibility into the IP addresses of the dynamically provisioned VMs and the plethora of applications that can be enabled on these virtual resources.

-The firewall (hardware-based models and the VM-Series) supports the ability to register IP addresses and tags dynamically.
-The IP addresses and tags can be registered on the firewall directly or registered on the firewall through Panorama.
-You can also automatically remove tags on the source or destination IP address included in a firewall log.
+Firewalls (hardware-based and VM-Series models) support the ability to register IP addresses and tags dynamically.
+The IP addresses and tags can be registered on the firewall directly or from Panorama.
+You can also automatically remove tags on the source and destination IP addresses included in a firewall log.

-This dynamic registration process can be enabled using any of the following options:
+You can enable the dynamic registration process using any of the following options:

-- User-ID agent for Windows—In an environment where you’ve deployed the User-ID agent, you can enable the User-ID agent to monitor up to 100 VMware ESXi and/or vCenter Servers.
+- User-ID agent for Windows—In an environment where you’ve deployed the User-ID agent, you can enable the User-ID agent to monitor up to 100 VMware ESXi servers, vCenter Servers, or a combination of the two.
 As you provision or modify virtual machines on these VMware servers, the agent can retrieve the IP address changes and share them with the firewall.

-- VM Information Sources—Allows you to monitor VMware ESXi, vCenter Server, AWS-VPCs, or Google Compute Engines natively on the firewall, to retrieve IP address changes when you provision or modify virtual machines on these sources.
+- VM Information Sources—Enables you to monitor VMware ESXi, vCenter Server, AWS-VPCs, and Google Compute Engines natively on the firewalland to retrieve IP address changes when you provision or modify virtual machines on these sources.
 For monitoring virtual machines in your Microsoft Azure deployment, you can deploy the VM Monitoring script that runs on a virtual machine within the Azure public cloud.
-This script collects the IP address-to-tag mapping for all your Azure assets and uses the API to push the VM information to your Palo Alto Networks® firewall(s).
-VM Information Sources polls for a predefined set of attributes and does not require external scripts to register the IP addresses through the XML API.
+This script collects the IP address-to-tag mapping for all your Azure assets and uses the API to push the VM information to your Palo Alto Networks firewalls.
+VM Information Sources option polls for a predefined set of attributes and does not require external scripts to register the IP addresses through the XML API.
 See Monitor Changes in the Virtual Environment.

 - XML API—The firewall and Panorama support an XML API that uses standard HTTP requests to send and receive data.
 You can use this API to register IP addresses and tags with the firewall or Panorama.
-API calls can be made directly from command line utilities such as cURL or using any scripting or application framework that supports REST-based services.
+You can make API calls directly from command-line utilities such, as cURL, or by using any scripting or application framework that supports REST-based services.
 Refer to the PAN-OS XML API Usage Guide for details.